Generalized-Hydrodynamic approach to Inhomogeneous Quenches: Correlations, Entanglement and Quantum Effects: Dynamical generation of quantum correlations

 The only difference between this and the result obtained within first-order GHD is in the kernel, which appears as a multiplicative factor.
 This shows that the (quantum) corrections to first-order GHD do not necessarily translate into corrections in connected correlation functions: they can have leading effects!

 If the state is not an LQSS (for which $\Psi_{x,t}(p)=0$), we should also consider the contribution from the auxiliary field.
-It is however simple to show that that the latter is subleading: specifically, the contribution from $\Psi$ to the fermionic two-point function asymptotically behaves as $O(t^{-2})$.
+One can however show that the latter is subleading: specifically, the contribution from $\Psi$ to the fermionic two-point function asymptotically behaves as $O(t^{-2})$.
 This cancellation is convenient, as it allows us to use \eqref{eq:szszGHD3} even in quench settings, where the state evolves in time also in the bulk.

 Finally, let us clarify the relation between the results presented in this section and the bipartitioning protocols $\hat\rho(0)=\hat\rho_L\otimes\hat\rho_R$ discussed in the previous sections.
 To this end, we assume that in the two states joined together connected correlations decay exponentially.
 Focusing on the part of \eqref{eq:Gamma} involving the root density, the correlation matrices of the two settings differ in a term of the form